kscon/checkers_ai/README.md

 > [!NOTE]
-> This project is still in development, and since it is a personal fun project, it might not be finished any time soon.
+> This project is still in development, and since it is a personal fun project, it (or its documentation) might not be finished any time soon.
 But what it should be in the future can be read down below:

 # Checkers Ai